|The Rules below are the prior rules but reorganized and edited to clarify language.

 - Any member or non-member may be disciplined, placed on probation, fined, or suspended from all HA privileges whenever it shall have been established by a preponderance of the evidence that such member, or nonmember, has been found to have violated the stated rule or rules.
 Except as may be specifically provided in these Rules, a fine shall not exceed $500 and a suspension shall not exceed 1 year.

 - When the rule in question contains a specific punishment provision, any disciplinary action recommended by the committee must be consistent with that provision.
-The committee may recommend and the Board may impose a different punishment than specifically provided upon a finding of good to do so.
+Upon finding good reason to do so, the committee may recommend and the Board may impose a punishment different from the one specifically provided in the Rule.

 - If no specific penalty is provided in the subsections below, the committee may recommend a penalty and the BOD may impose a penalty that is proportionate to the offense.

 - The BOD may also require any member to whom a prize has been paid or delivered to return the same.
 The member shall be bound to do so within the time fixed by the BOD.

 - Misconduct: The following provisions regarding misconduct at or in conjunction with a HA sanctioned trial, while not all-inclusive, are to be considered as violations of these rules.